Basis for International Interactions

 Unions

-Within boundaries, we have the most freedoms and least restrictions.
-Across boundaries there are less freedoms, restrictions and limits.
-As societies evolve their thoughts about what is good and what is common good, some of these restrictions, limits and rules start seeming baseless, start seeming more as barriers and eventually they get discarded.
-A few good examples of this are: the concept of "Octroi" has mostly vanished, the "European Union", and the "European Monetary Union".
+Within boundaries, we have the most freedoms and fewest restrictions.
+Across boundaries there are fewer freedoms, more restrictions, and tighter limits.
+Societies are constantly evolving their views on what is good and what constitutes the common good.
+As that continues, some of these restrictions, limits, and rules begin to seem baseless.
+They start seeming more like barriers, and eventually they get discarded.
+A few good examples of this are elimination of Octroi within most countries, the European Union, and the European Monetary Union.

 A simple application of the thought of "we belong together" was enough to discard Octroi because it did not "feel right" for transport of goods across state boundaries within a country to be taxed.
-An advanced application of the thought of "we belong together" led to the formation of the European Union and removal of trade barriers.
+An advanced application of the thought of "we belong together" led to the formation of the European Union and the removal of trade barriers.

 A much more advanced application of the thought of "we belong together" led to the formation of the European Monetary Union.
 The member countries of this union agreed to discard their local sovereign currencies, adopt a common currency and agree upon the principles, policies, rules and mechanisms for the common currency.
 Forming such a union demonstrates a serious commitment to the feeling of "we belong together".
 It is a big achievement.